Chidroopakanaparthy/Beam-Demo/README.md

 The core logic utilizes the Singularity Function method from sympy.physics.continuum_mechanics.

 Traditional numerical solvers often suffer from rounding errors in complex beam configurations.
 BeamAnalyzer bypasses this by maintaining symbolic integrity throughout the integration process.

+# Optimization Note
-Optimization Note: In SymPy 1.14+, symbolic integration of high-degree polynomials can be computationally expensive.
-This prototype implements a "Poly-Optimization" layer that pre-processes loads into optimized singularity terms before they hit the solver.
+In SymPy 1.14+, Symbolic integration of hight-degree polynomials can be computationally expensive.
+This prototype implements a "Poly-Optimization" Layer that pre-processes loads into optiized singularoty terms before they hit the solver.

 ---
 Developed as a clean engineering prototype.